aickin/retool-workflow-retry-modifier/README.md

 The script automatically skips workflows where all eligible blocks already have the correct retry policy, saving you time on subsequent runs.

 ### 3. Smart Filtering
 The script only modifies resource query blocks: REST APIs, GraphQL, SQL databases, AWS S3, Firebase, DynamoDB, and OpenAPI endpoints.
+It processes blocks in both workflows and their functions, but skips metadata files and function calls.

 ## Output Format